2025-2026 Religious Education Programs

-Religious Education Classes begin on September 10th after the 9:30 a.m.
+Religious Education Classes will begin on September 14th after the 9:30 a.m.
 Mass at St. John Kanty Church.

 Registration Fees